Can my pet get coronavirus? Get the facts.

 • Pre-existing conditions.
 Any conditions your pet had before you took out the policy will not be covered by your new insurance policy, unless otherwise stated by your insurer.

-You are also unable to claim for treatments you’re currently sitting a Exclusion period for.
-Exclusion periods can range from 30 days to six months.
+You are also unable to claim for treatments you’re currently sitting a waiting period for.
+Waiting periods can range from 30 days to six months.

 Don’t wait until it’s too late